 To continue with the statement above, at some point it’s going to start costing more to replace parts and repair issues than it would to just invest in a new A/C. Another issue to remember is R-22, the common refrigerant for old A/C equipment, is being withdrawn from the market for the protection of the environment.
 If your air conditioner was manufactured before 2010, you will probably see a spike in the fee for your refrigerant until you replace your system.

 Technology is constantly developing and with that comes more energy-efficient A/C systems.
 Systems now tend to cost less to use because they can cool the home more efficiently, lowering your energy bills – and who doesn’t like that?

 To set-up a no-charge in-home estimate to upgrade your old inefficient air conditioner, call Bryant Heating & Cooling Service Experts at 226-773-3357.
-We will come over, inspect your current AC system, and discuss all of your options with you so you can make the right decision for your home.
-For additional information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+We will come over, inspect your current AC system, and discuss all of your options with you so you can make the best decision for your home.
+For more information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.